-Editor’s Note: Last month QT published an article that discussed new drug treatments for tinnitus.
+Editor’s Note: Quiet Times published an article that discussed new drug treatments for tinnitus.
 A QT contributing author, Charles Smithdeal, MD, directed us to yet another drug treatment and studies.

 Tinnitus is often caused by hearing impairment which, among other causes, can be the result of reduced blood circulation to the inner ear.
 Micro-thrombosis and/or micro-embolism can cause this reduced circulation.
 They both involve blood clots blocking flow in the affected area.
 In the case of thrombosis, the clot is lodged at the location where it was formed and with embolism, it was brought to the present location by blood flow.

 This blockage can be the result of inflammation due to infection or of autoimmune response, such as systemic lupus, where the body develops an allergic reaction to its own tissues.
 There is no widely accepted medical protocol for the treatment of this condition.
 The most commonly used medications are corticosteroids, vasoactive agents, vitamins and minerals, and anticoagulants.

 Two clinical trials conducted at the ENT Department at the University of Genoa in Genoa, Italy have used sodium enoxaparin (trade name Lovenox) to treat this blockage.
 Enoxaparin is a low molecular weight fraction of the anticoagulant heparin.
 Due to its low molecular weight it exerts its effects primarily in the capillaries, the very small vessels that feed the inner ear.
 This medication is also indicated in the treatment of unstable angina, heart attack, deep vein thrombosis, obesity, varicose veins and many other conditions.